CARPI-Bot/CARPI-Bot/README.md

 Anyone in the desired server with administrative privileges can add the bot using this [invite link](https://discord.com/api/oauth2/authorize?client_id=1067560443444478034&permissions=8&scope=bot "Click to invite CARPI Bot to a server!").
 Note that they must check the "Administrator" box during the process.

 **3. Start Using Commands** \
 Once CARPI Bot has been added to a server, you're free to use any of the commands listed below!
-Simply invoke one by using `+command_name`.
+Type `+help` into a text channel for more info.

 ## Commands
 #### CALCULATOR